apache/spark/docs/sql-ref-syntax-aux-describe-query.md

 <dl>
   <dt><code><em>query</em></code></dt>
   <dd>
-    Specifies a result set producing statement and may be specified in one of the following ways:
+    Specifies a result set producing statement and may be one of the following:
     <ul>
       <li>a <code>SELECT</code> statement</li>
       <li>a <code>CTE(Common table expression)</code> statement</li>